 According to the IDC, 70% of US tech spending now occurs from business-unit budgets, and this number will continue to grow in the following years.
 If they do not find a way to centralize their SaaS procurement, companies will be plagued by budget overruns and missed opportunities.
 Effective SaaS budgeting is nothing without centralized saas management.

 There is another step beyond centralization that you can take to improve SaaS procurement, which is using a platform that automates the process.
 With Sastrify, you can automate the procurement process and keep costs under control by quickly collecting information, navigating the approvals process, and providing data visualization.
 See the graphic below for a comparison of decentralized procurement and centralized procurement.
 It generally shows the automated saas procurement through a software platform like Sastrify.

 Perhaps the most common SaaS mistake companies make is paying for licenses that are not getting used.
 For example, if you’re paying for 100 licenses with your CRM provider but your company only has 70 members on its sales team, 30 licenses are going unused.
 Fluctuation in the number of team members is typically the problem, but vigilant monitoring of license usage can solve that problem.

 The price of unmanaged SaaS Software is much larger than anyone assumes.
 Gartner’s research reveals that more than 30% of the growing cost of “software and cloud services” will go unused in any given month through 2022.
 That is a lot of money getting invested in technology that no one is using.

-There are 2 common reasons why SaaS licenses go unused:
+There are two common reasons why SaaS licenses go unused:

 Team members come and go over time.
 In many cases, new team members get added to SaaS platforms and take up licenses.
 But too often departing team members are not removed from those same SaaS platforms.
 Over time, it may appear that your company is maxing out its licenses for a platform.
 However, many of those licenses belong to employees who are no longer working with you.